MyMusicTaste/b0pb0t/README.md

 ## What's Behind The Curtain?

-The current implementation of B0pb0t is a sturdy balance of Amazon Web Services -- Lambda, DynamoDB, and SNS.
+The current implementation of B0pb0t is a sturdy balance of Amazon Web Services -- Lambda, APIGateway, DynamoDB, and SNS.
 Our server-less architecture sits behind the Slack API and makes friendly requests to the Yelp API as needed.

 The cheerful and friendly UI/UX is a mix of Queen Bee's creative design resources, and the dynamic fusion of the team's combined wit, candor, and love (with sprinkles on top).